Early Life and Education of Warren Buffett: A Complete Timeline

 2010: Founded the Giving Pledge

-In 2010, Warren Buffett founded the Giving Pledge with Bill Gates, whereby billionaires pledge to give away at least half of their fortunes.
+In 2010, Warren Buffett founded the Giving Pledge with Bill Gates, encouraging billionaires to donate at least half of their wealth to philanthropic causes.

 2010: Cameo in Wall Street: Money Never Sleeps